Last Updated on August 4, 2023 by Karl Thompson

 42% of social renters are in poverty after housing costs compared to just 10% of those who own their houses outright, without a mortgage

 Source: Joseph Rowntree Foundation: poverty rates and housing tenure.

 Poor children are almost twice as likely to fail their GCSEs.

-Source: Department for Education: GSCE and equivalent results 2015-16
+Source: Department for Education: GSCE English and Maths Results.

 Poverty leads to poor mental health